Renaud Jamoul: Rally career

 Jamoul made his WRC debut at the 2006 Rally Catalunya.
 The current partnership with the French driver Adrien Fourmaux was started in 2019, with both of them are set to drive for M-Sport Ford World Rally Team in the sport's top tier.

+Since late 2022, Jamoul co-drives former Formula One driver Jos Verstappen, mainly in local rallies.
+In 2025, they announced a full campaign in European Rally Championship.